al-kannan/Advanced-Supply-Chain-Concepts/README.md

 - Planning can start from AI or PPO

 ## Delivery Schedule
+Planning involves at item/source loc/destination loc.
+For each this combination we need delivery schedule for the planning horizon.
+When you plan for 15000 stores with average 300 items we are talking about about 4.5 million delivery schedule information for a period of 30 days.
+If you have an average delivery frequncy of 3 days we are taking about 45 million delivery schedule information we need on a daily basis.
+In order to manage such huge volume we would do delivery patten matching and sharing.

 ## Planning Zone Concepts
+When we do such big system planning there are whole supply planners who will review orders on a daily basis.
+In order to meet certain timeline it is common to split the processing workload into planning zones such as 3 zones, grouping 5000 stores in each and run it based on local time zones, east cost first then centeral and then west coast.

 ## Soda Items Planning

 ## Perpetual Inventory Systems